sudo-kishan267/Podcast/README.md

 ## Features
-- One can upload their own podcast
+- One can upload their own podcast.
-- one can listen already existed podcast uploaded by other users
+- one can listen already existed podcast uploaded by other users.